 - ➤ Please include any dietary restrictions your camper may have on the Health History Form.
-We need to have this information to inform the kitchen of any special needs. - ➤ We are able to accommodate reasonable dietary restrictions.
+We need to have this information in advance to inform the kitchen of any special needs. - ➤ We are able to accommodate reasonable dietary restrictions.
 Our team does well with gluten free, vegetarian, vegan, nut free, shellfish allergies, and latex allergies.
-We will do as much as reasonably possible to accommodate picky eaters, but allergies take priority. - You are welcome to contact the Food Service Director, Abbey Wolski: awolski@ymcachicaqo.org if you have serious concerns. - Please let us know if your child is a vegetarian.
-We try to have a vegetarian option at each meal.
+We will do as much as reasonably possible to accommodate picky eaters, but allergies take priority. - If you have serious concerns, please reach out to connect with our food service director